PhoenixTales/mdk.gothicarchive.org/docs/about.md

----
-title: About the Gothic MDK
+# About the Gothic MDK
----

 <style>